ulsdevteam/argo/index.md

 ## What is an API?

 An API (Application Programming Interface) is a set of instructions that tells one software application how to "talk to", or transmit data, to another.
 If you have used [DIMES](https://dimes.rockarch.org/), our site to enable search and access to our collections, you have seen our API in action.
 For example, when you initiate a search for something in DIMES, your browser makes a request to the API, which delivers the data as the search results.

 With the API, you can bypass the website interface and instead send requests directly to get the data.
-With direct access, you can explore the data in different ways and build new things.
+With this direct access, you can explore the data in different ways and build new things.

 ## Who can use our API?

 Anyone can use it!
-We have made it publicly available to enable people like you to freely access the data.
-There is no sign up or authentication required, although you may want to browse this documentation, which shows you how to make requests.
+We have made it publicly available for people like you to freely access.
+There is no sign up or authentication required.

 ### What is the data and where does it come from?